proxima-one/docs/Introduction.md

  #### How expensive are audits?
 Audits require an extra "query", this does mean that they *can* be expensive if used for every single entity within a query.
 To combat this cost, there are ways to optimize the time of each audit (batching, location of subgraphs), but the true optimization lies in use.
-Since subgraphs are ...
+Since subgraphs represent an authenticated database and each query is validated from the same Merkle root, Proxima Query Nodes cannot give multiple different data for the same query.
+This means that Proxima Nodes will have to give the same incorrect query for each node if it cheats or acts maliciously.
+It also means that once a query has been auditted it adds security for every query that uses the same node (ensuring that the Merkle root is correct).
+The greater the volume of queries that are going to a subgraph, the lower amount of audits need to be done.
+In the end, for datasets that are used often will become faster and more secure.

 #### How are range queries, filters, and other database operations proven through the ProximaDB?
 At this point, the ProximaDB supplies a Proof-of-completeness for all queries (Range queries, filters, etc).
 This proof ensures that all data given is in the database.
-Further additions to the protocol involve including Proofs-of-Completeness, where it can be proven that all the data...
+Further additions to the protocol involve including Proofs-of-Completeness, where it can be proven that the data given in a query is all of the data that matches a filter or range.

+This problem incorporates two subsets:

+- Range Queries
+Ranges can be proven to be complete by looking at the ends of a sorted Merkle Trie, and building a partial Merkle Trie from it.
+This shows that there is no element outside of the desired range, and allows the querier to prove that every element within the query can build the partial tree.
+This topic has been breached in the Google [Sparse Merkle Trie](https://github.com/google/trillian), and [github discussions](https://gist.github.com/chris-belcher/eb9abe417d74a7b5f20aabe6bff10de0).

+- Filter Queries
+Filters where multiple requirements can be met,